sdylewski/Stealthchanger/docs/Toolheads/Toolheads.md

 ### Hotends
 * TBD

-# FAQ
+# Toolheads FAQ

 ### Can I mix and match different toolheads and hotends?
 Yes to a certain degree.
 The parking position of the various toolheads has to be more or less the same, if one toolhead is significantly higher or lower then the gantry will bump into the pins of its backplate when trying to pick up other tools.
 You would need to add dock spacers to ensure that all the pins of each backplate are somewhat on the same height.
+Calibration for things like pressure advance is also more difficult, but possible.

 ### What about different hotends that have higher/lower flow rates
 Yes, you would need to configure that in your slicer per extruder.
 If you can't you would need to make a filament profile per extruder (PLA - T0, PLA - T1) and configure it that way, assigning the correct filament profile to the right tool.